School Meals

 Free School Meals/Pupil Premium Grant (PPG) - all year groups

-If you are in receipt of certain benefits you may be entitled for free school meals and PPG.
+If you are in receipt of certain benefits you may be entitled to free school meals and PPG.
 This applies to all children including those in KS1 and EYFS even though they receive UIFSM.
 Please complete and return an application form so we can check eligibility.
 Below is a link to the FSM form and further details.
 For FSM's all children are served the same meals, regardless of payment status, and are treated equally at lunchtime.
 If your circumstances change, you can complete a new form at any time.

 Telford & Wrekin Council | Free School Meals

-If you are in receipt of certain benefits, your child may also be eligible for the Pupil Premium Grant - additional funding that supports your child’s education.
+If you are in receipt of certain benefits, your child may also be eligible to the Pupil Premium Grant - additional funding that supports your child’s education.
 A letter and registration form are included in your new starter pack; please complete and return the form to school as soon as possible.

 Paying for School Meals